fbrowther/API-Challenge/README.md

 # WeatherPy

 Weather of 500+ cities across the world of varying distance from the equator was obtained (randomly) using the OpenWeatherMap API.
-The data obtained was cleaned, and a panda dataframe was created.
-Using this dataframe, a series of analysis to determine the relationship of different variables was carried out and this included -
+The data obtained was cleaned, and a pandas dataframe was created.
+Using this dataframe, a series of analysis to determine the relationship of different variables was carried out

-Temperature (F) vs. Latitude
+This includes determining relationship between - Temperature (F) vs. Latitude
 Humidity (%) vs. Latitude
 Cloudiness (%) vs. Latitude
 Wind Speed (mph) vs. Latitude

-Data was then separated based on whether citied were located in the northern (greater than or equal to 0 degrees latitude) or sourthern (less than 0 degrees latitude) hemisphere and a series of linear regression on each relationship
+Data was then grouped based on their location in the northern (greater than or equal to 0 degrees latitude) or sourthern (less than 0 degrees latitude) hemisphere and a series of linear regression on each relationship was carried out

 Northern Hemisphere - Temperature (F) vs. Latitude Southern Hemisphere - Temperature (F) vs. Latitude